DamienFr/WP3_D3.2_SARS-CoV-2_NGS_bioinformatics_pipeline/README.md

 rootToTipRegressionPlot(dtr)
 ```

-Our regression has a p-value of <1e-18.
+Our regression has a p-value of <1e-6.

+The p-value of the temporal regression is highly significant.
+What does this mean?
 * the regression analysis supports measurably evolution over the time-span of our dataset
 * temporal signal is often not this strong due to eg. noisy alignments, erroneous SNP calls, and (more likely) the effect of recombination and/or structural variants
 * note there is now good evidence for recombination in SARS-CoV-2 which is in line with the behaviour of other coronaviruses.